OxfordRSE/uniqplus_snake_project/rules/growing_snake.md

 # How to do this?

 Where we are going there are no roads (/walkthroughs).
 But, the [Short Snake walkthrough](../steps/coding_up_short_snake.md) provides a good base from which to build on.

+A fully working version of the code is, however, provided [here](../growing_snake/), and we recommend all coders execute this code (and play a few games) to get familiar with how the game works.